-ADP VS Paychex: Which Is Better For Running Business Payroll?
+ADP VS Paychex: Which Is Better For Small Business Payroll?

 Small businesses have plenty on their to-do lists.
 Fortunately, payroll software can significantly reduce time spent calculating and filing payroll for employees, letting you focus more on running your business.
 But with so many options and features, it can be challenging to find software that best fits the needs and budget of your small business.

 To help narrow down your search, we will compare two leading payroll software apps available to small businesses: ADP and Paychex.
 We’ll dive into what features they offer small businesses, as well as how they stack up in terms of pricing, customer support, feedback from small business users, and more.

 Ready to get started?
 Continue reading for our side-by-side comparison and figure out which payroll solution checks the most boxes for your small business.